adityaabothra/adityaabothra/README.md

 - 👋 Hi, I’m @adityaabothra
 - 👀 I’m interested in ML, AI and Quantum Computing applications
 - I am currently being advised by Prof Kenneth Regan for Quantum Machine Learning(Kernel Methods in QML).
+- 🌱 I’m currently learning Modern Networking Concepts, Applied Machine Learning, Automated analysis of Sporting events.
-- 🌱 I’m currently learning CV,Algorithms Analysis and Reinforcement Learning at University at Buffalo, SUNY, New york.
+- 🌱 Completed Fall 21: CV,Algorithms Analysis and Reinforcement Learning at University at Buffalo, SUNY, New york.
 - 💞️ I’m looking to collaborate on interesting topics in Finance, Healthcare or AI related aplications in IOT.
 - Visit my LinkedIn for my recent progress, blogs, certifications and other opportunities.